onefoursix/docker-sdc-hdi-ubuntu/README.md

 The image uses Docker Volumes for data persistence

-## Configuration

-Set the SDC Version:

-	$ export SDC_VERSION=3.1.0.0

-Set the location where SDC will be installed:

-	$ export SDC_DIST=/opt/streamsets-datacollector-$SDC_VERSION

 ## Required Resources

 There are a number of artifacts that need to be added to this project's resources directory before creating the image.
 These artifacts should be copied from the Azure HDInsights cluster node SDC will connect to to the appropriate directories within this project as described below:

 #### HortonWorks Repo List